panicmechanic/ZMD/Readme.md

 - A see all map debug key
 - Created singular special room function, but is not seperated from the map because v+h_tunnel does not check for intersection
 - Implemented evasion!
 Took like 5 minutes.
-- Added accuracy roll, a min/max system.
+- Added accuracy roll, a min/max system6.
 - Added a new GUI to the right, displays monster.fighter hp bars when in FOV
 - Added character info box to panel2, discarded irrelevant/duplicated information like xp.